chongfengling/A-Virtual-Solar-System/README.md

 # A Virtual Solar System
+This archive contains the finalized individual project completed during the 2022-2023 session of the "[Research Computing with C++](https://www.ucl.ac.uk/module-catalogue/modules/research-computing-with-c-COMP0210)" module.

+---

 This is the starting repository for assignment 2 of PHAS0100: Research Computing with C++.
 You may add or remove C++ files in any directory.
 You should organise the files as you see fit but do read the Folder Structure section below to understand the intended use of the existing folders.